jbcirs/rental-wyze-sync/README.md

 # Syncing Rental Wyze Devices

 This app will synchronize Wyze devices for rental use.
-This Azure Function looks one week in advance from your Hospitable calendar and adds, updates, or deletes codes into Wyze locks.
+This Azure Function looks one week in advance from your Hospitable calendar and adds, updates, or deletes codes into Wyze or SmartThings locks.

 ## Setup